navh/postal-parser/README.md

  - Improve performance of the model by experimenting with word embeddings.
 Use multilanguage BERT embeddings to see if there is a significant improvement in performance.
  - Consider the training separate models for different regions grouped by languange and use a pretrained language classifier.
+ - Consider adding external features (good power for adress tagging prediction) to our word and char representation before passing to BILSTM model.
+ -